sailfish009/openstructure/modules/mol/base/doc/entity.rst

   .. attribute:: radius

     The van-der-Waals radius of the atom.
 Also available as :meth:`GetRadius`.
-    Read-only.
+    Read/write.

     :type: float

   .. attribute:: occupancy

     The atom's occupancy in the range 0 to 1.
-Also available as :meth:`GetOccupancy`.
-Read-only.
+Read/write.
+Also available as meth:`GetOccupancy`, :meth:`SetOccupancy`.
     :type: float

+  .. attribute:: b_factor

+    The atom's temperature factor.
+Read/write.
+Also available as :meth:`GetBFactor`, :meth:`SetBFactor`.

+    :type: float

   .. attribute:: charge

-    The atom's charge
+    The atom's charge.
+Also available as :meth:`GetCharge`, :meth:`SetCharge`.

     :type: float

   .. attribute:: residue

     The residue this atom belongs to.
+Read-only.

     :type: :class:`ResidueHandle`